-- Not enough oxygen at birth (birth asphyxia)
+- Not enough oxygen at birth (birth

 - Liver disease

-Babies are more likely to have
+Babies who are more likely to have

-- Babies who are small for gestational age or
+- Small for gestational age or

 - Preterm babies, especially those with

-- Babies born under significant stress
+- Born under significant stress

-certain medicines such as terbutaline
+certain medicines such as terbutaline or steroids

-- Babies who are large for their gestational age
+- Large for their gestational age

 Signs of low blood sugar may not be

-- Stopping breathing (apnea)
+- Stopping breathing (apnea) or fast

-- Low body temperature (hypothermia)
+- Low body temperature